123wowow123/chronopin/README.md

 ## Bugs
 - When in specific pin view and clicking logout will show blank screen
 - Date tag mobile view broken

-### To do once Azure supports Node 64bit:
-- add to package.json once Azure supports Node 64bit /*"sharp": "^0.18.4",*/

-unable to get presigned websocket URL and connect to it.